glennmckechnie/weewx-wxobs/README.md

 Weewx-wxobs reads directly from the database so it doesn't use weewx's internal processes to massage the data to match units.
 It relies on the database value matching the database units (US, METRIC, METRICWX) and then the [Units][[Groups]]group**** as returned by the skin.conf file being correct.
 Based on those fields it will attempt to ensure that the optional delta-T uses the required Metric units to get a sensible result.
 If this applies in your case, CHECK THE RESULT and confirm its working as it should.

-**Of Note:** Because it directly access's the weewx database, it won't work remotely.
-If you use FTP or RSYNC to transfer the web pages to a remote server then you lose the direct database connection.
-(Which is probably not a bad thing from a security point of view?)
-It will always work from the local server though.

-Having said that it won't work remotely, there is a SLE here [weewx-sqlitedupe](https://github.com/glennmckechnie/weewx-sqlitedupe) that I use to duplicate my local database and I send that, using RSYNC, to the web facing weewx install where the wxobs skin there, can access it.

 Thanks to:
 * Powerin (weewx-users) for the initial starting point, from the thread titled [Daily climatological summaries](https://groups.google.com/d/topic/weewx-user/cEAzvxv3T6Q/discussion)